slabstech/samrudhi/README.md

 Samrudhi provides service to read books in Hubli.

-Membership fee : Rs 200
+* Membership fee : Rs 200 per year.

 * Separate cost for each book.